jhucsf/spring2022/assign/assign05.md

 sends a message, all receivers logged in as Alice must not receive that message.

-In the receiver client loop you must terminate the loop and tear down the client thread if any message transmission fails, or if a valid `quit` message is received.
+In the receiver client loop, you must terminate the loop and tear down the client thread if any message transmission fails, or if a valid `quit` message is received.
 For the sender client loop, you must terminate the loop and tear down the client thread if any message fails to send, as there is no other way to detect a client disconnect.
-Be sure that you clean up any datastructures and entries specific to the client before terminating the thread.
+Be sure that you clean up any datastructures and entries specific to the client before terminating the thread to prevent memory leaks.

 ### Broadcasting messages to receivers